-City of Richmond, Virginia Department of Planning and Development Review
+City of Richmond, Virginia Department of Planning and Development Review City Hall, Richmond, Virginia 23219

-City Hall, Richmond, Virginia 23219 804.646.6335 (f) 804.646.5789 www.richmondgov.com
+804.646.6335 (f) 804.646.5789 www.richmondgov.com

+To: Planning Commission

-To: Urban Design Committee
+From: Urban Design Committee

-From: Planning and Preservation Division

-Date: November 8, 2018
+Date: November 19, 2018

-RE: Conceptual location, character, and extent review of construction of a new middle

-school (formerly Elkhardt Middle School), 6300 Hull Street; UDC 2018-47
+RE: Conceptual location, character, and extent review of construction of a new middle school (formerly Elkhardt Middle School), 6300 Hull Street; UDC 2018-47

 I. APPLICANT

 Don Summers, Department of Public Works - Capital Projects

 II.
 LOCATION

 6300 Hull Street

 Property Owner:

 City of Richmond School Board III.
 PURPOSE The application is for final location, character, and extent review of a new middle school on the previous site of Elkhardt Middle School.
 IV.
 SUMMARY & RECOMMENDATION The project involves the construction of a new middle school to accommodate 1500 students.
 The proposed building will replace a demolished school and accommodate a growing student population.
 Richmond Public Schools (RPS) selected four school design prototypes and presented them to the School board and community.
 The intention of the project is to reduce the design timeline in order to have the new school operational by 2020.
 The topography of the parcel makes siting the school difficult and will not allow for existing trees to remain, which is unfortunate.
 The programming of the surrounding area will allow flexibility and the space in between the "wings" of the school may allow for future outdoor facilities to enhance the educational programming which is desirable.
 Additionally, existing utility lines onsite will be buried.
 Staff is supportive of the overall design of the school building, which is required to meet LEED Silver.
-Therefore, it is Staff's position that the Urban Design Committee should recommend that the Planning Commission grant conceptual approval with the following conditions for a final review: - Provide a site plan for the project indicating site characteristics which include: building footprints, parking areas, pedestrian routes, recreation areas, open areas, and areas of future expansion. - Provide a set of floor plans and elevations, as detailed as possible. - Provide a landscaping plan that includes a complete plant schedule, the precise location of all plant materials, and a landscape maintenance analysis.
+Therefore, the Urban Design Committee recommends that the Planning Commission grant conceptual approval with the following conditions for a final review: - Provide a site plan for the project indicating site characteristics which include: building footprints, parking areas, pedestrian routes, recreation areas, open areas, and areas of future expansion. - Provide a set of floor plans and elevations, as detailed as possible. - Provide a landscaping plan that includes a complete plant schedule, the precise location of all plant materials, and a landscape maintenance analysis.
 The plant schedule must show number, size and type of each planting proposed.
-If existing trees are to be removed, their size, type and location must be noted on the landscape plan. - Provide the location of all lighting units (this should be noted on a site plan), including wall-mounted, site, and parking lot lighting.
-Other site details, such as benches, trash - containers and special paving materials, should also be located.
+If existing trees are to be removed, their size, type and location must be noted on the landscape plan. • Landscaped spaces are enhanced • Provide the location of all lighting units (this should be noted on a site plan), including wall-mounted, site, and parking lot lighting.
+Other site details, such as benches, trash containers and special paving materials, should also be located.
 Include specification sheets for each item. - Samples of all proposed exterior building materials, including but not limited to brick, mortar, shingles, siding, glass, paint and stain colors.
-When as actual sample cannot be provided, a product information sheet that shows the item or a photo of an existing item may be substituted.
+When as actual sample cannot be provided, a product information sheet that shows the item or a photo of an existing item may be substituted. - Consideration of enhanced architecture especially on the back bays of the building (north elevation) and the second entrance (west elevation). - Consideration of outdoor learning and engagement opportunities in the courtyards between the back bays of the proposed structure.
 Staff Contact: